Story-Of-Alicia/alicia_modwork/theory/assets/pak.md

 | `uint32`      | Unknown 6             | |
 | `wstr`        | Path (512bytes total)     | |

+- *\*length note: NPAK compresses small buffers, and causes them to inflate, use the largest of the decompressed_length and embedded_length*
-*checksum note: Their Checksum algorithm is not standard, they use **signed** integer to store the checksum value.
-See [implementation here](https://github.com/rgnter/alicia_modwork/blob/4fc8a6c69755a843920cd86a68fdf30c22c7506f/alicia_modder/source/main/tools/assets/assets.cpp#L20).
+- *\*checksum note: Their Checksum algorithm is not standard, they use **signed** integer to store the checksum value.
+See [implementation here](https://github.com/rgnter/alicia_modwork/blob/4fc8a6c69755a843920cd86a68fdf30c22c7506f/alicia_modder/source/main/tools/assets/assets.cpp#L20).*

 ### Data Sector
 #### Data Header